microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 `public Windows.UI.Xaml.Media.Brush TodayBlackoutForeground { get; set; }`

 Gets or sets a brush that provides the foreground of the calendar item for the current date while it's blacked out.
+It is also used for its strikethrough line.

 ## CalendarView.TodayHoverBackground